siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 155 2021 April 18, Sunday

+**Today's Progress**

+*Weather Module*
+1. Write basic test class.
+2. Workout how to make the switch reusable.
+3. Get class to work and then return an array with 2 values
+4. Tidy up Git branching

+**Todo**
+* Using the time change the theme background colour

+**Link to work:**
+1. Local

+### Day 154 2021 April 17, Saturday

+**Today's Progress**

+*Weather Module*
+1. Compare and find function(s) that could be abstracted out as a class.
+2. Git init on remote and clone
+3. Create new lib, namespace, class / review how this works

+**Link to work:**
+1. Local

 ### Day 153 2021 April 16, Friday

 **Today's Progress**